Somerville, Victoria: Today

 Somerville is experiencing urban growth with an expanding residential area surrounding its retail and commercial hub.
 Somerville has a vast shopping district with both Woolworths and Coles supermarkets, Target, Aldi and other speciality shops.
 The iconic Somerville Hotel is a well-known landmark.

 There are many parks and playgrounds scattered throughout the area, including the Jones Road Oval and the Fruitgrowers Reserve.

 There are award-winning coffee shops located in Somerville.

 The Mechanics' Hall is a popular venue hosting local bands and small school concerts.
 On 7 January 2015, a massive storm ravaged Somerville and the neighbouring town of Tyabb, ripping the roof off the hall.
 The roof was restored the following week.

 Peninsula Pottery Industries which operated from 1901 to 1979, made bricks for some of the historical buildings in Somerville including St. Andrews Anglican Church and the Somerville Hotel in 1901, but all historical kilns and the chimneys were removed in 2004.
 Peninsula Pottery Industries was officially deregistered in 1979.
 Residential development occurred to the south of the pottery a few years after the closure including Wellington Road and Highfield Way estates.
 The clay pottery reopened in 2015 after years of closure and is now owned and operated by the Bayport Group located at 9 Pottery Road, Somerville, where they are digging to a depth of 30 metres over the 60 acres.

 Inghams also has a large factory north of Somerville that employs a large number of the towns population.
-Inghams Enterprises is an Australian-based poultry supplier and producer.
+Inghams is an Australian-based poultry supplier and producer.
 The company was founded in 1918 by Walter Ingham.
 Following his death in 1953, his two sons, Jack and Bob Ingham took over the small breeding operation and developed the site into the largest producer of chickens and turkeys in Australia.